 Earning Ultimate Rewards points is remarkably easy with your Chase Sapphire Preferred® Card , as well.
 To start, the card’s healthy signup bonus will give you a significant pile of points if you can meet the spending requirement.
 You’ll also earn 2X points per dollar on dining and travel purchases made with your card, including airline and hotel purchases, and 1X point per dollar on all other purchases.
 For an extra boost, adding an authorized user can net you a bonus of 5,000 points.

 Pay No Foreign Transaction Fees & Enjoy Other Card Benefits

-You can take your card on the road with ease, as well, because Sapphire Preferred users won’t be stuck paying any foreign transaction fees when traveling in foreign countries.
-Your Chase Sapphire Preferred card also comes with primary auto rental collision insurance when you pay with your card, protecting you against damage to a rental from collision or theft for most rental cars in the US and abroad.
+You can take your card on the road with ease, as well, because Chase Sapphire Preferred® Card users won’t be stuck paying any foreign transaction fees when traveling in foreign countries.
+Your Chase Sapphire Preferred® Card also comes with primary auto rental collision insurance when you pay with your card, protecting you against damage to a rental from collision or theft for most rental cars in the US and abroad.

-Additionally, new cardholders won’t need to worry about an annual fee until the second year, then they’ll pay less than $100 a year for all of the privileges that come with the card.
-That includes the perks associated with the Sapphire Preferred being a Chase credit card, such as 24/7 account access and well-rated customer service, as well as the benefits that come with being a Visa Signature card.
+Cardholders pay less than $100 a year for all of the privileges that come with the card.
+That includes the perks associated with the Chase Sapphire Preferred® Card being a Chase credit card, such as 24/7 account access and well-rated customer service, as well as the benefits that come with being a Visa Signature card.